Police

 falls within this paragraph if –

-relative of the person who has suffered serious injury and that person is
+individual is a relative of the person who has suffered serious injury and that

 (4) An individual who does not fall within